siliconcompiler/siliconcompiler/docs/user_guide/quickstart.rst

-In this quickstart guide, we will illustrate core concepts of this chip implementation build flow by translating a simple Verilog based design into a GDSII IC layout database using the freepdk45 virtual PDK.
+In this quickstart guide, we will illustrate core concepts of this chip implementation build flow by translating a simple Verilog based design into a GDSII IC layout database using the :ref:`freepdk45` virtual PDK.

 Design
 -------
-As a case study we will use the toy "heartbeat" design shown below.
+As a case study we will use the simple "heartbeat" design shown below.
 The heartbeat module is a free running counter that creates a single clock cycle pulse ("heartbeat") every time the counter rolls over.
 Copy paste the code into your favorite text editor (vim, emacs, atom, notepad, etc) and save it to disk as